-Share Total (1) Public offering price \$ \$ Underwriting discounts and commissions (Sales load) (2) \$ \$ Proceeds to PennantPark Floating Rate Capital Ltd., before estimated offering expenses to us (3) \$ \$
+Share Total (1) Public offering price \$ \$ Underwriting discounts and commissions (Sales load)(2) \$ \$ Proceeds to PennantPark Floating Rate Capital Ltd., before estimated offering expenses to us(3) \$ \$

-- (1) We have granted the underwriters an option to purchase up to 1,500,000 additional shares of common stock at the public offering price, less the sales load, within 30 days of the date of this prospectus solely to cover overallotments, if any.
+- 1) We have granted the underwriters an option to purchase up to 1,500,000 additional shares of common stock at the public offering price, less the sales load, within 30 days of the date of this prospectus solely to cover overallotments, if any.
 If such option is exercised in full, the total public offering price, sales load, and proceeds, before offering expenses, to us will be \$ , \$ and \$ , respectively.
-See "Underwriting." - (2) PennantPark Investment Advisers LLC will pay to the underwriters a portion of the sales load in the amount of \$3.0 million, or \$0.300 per share, for a total sales load of \$1.050 per share.
-We (and indirectly our stockholders) will be obligated to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after the one year anniversary of the date of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
-If one or more of these events does not occur on or before April 6, 2014, we will not be obligated to repay this amount. - (3) We estimate that we will incur approximately \$1,000,000 in offering expenses in connection with this offering.
-Stockholders will indirectly bear such expenses as investors in PennantPark Floating Rate Capital Ltd. The total underwriting discount paid by the Investment Adviser (subject to reimbursement as described in note (2) above) will be \$3.0 million (\$3.45 million if the over-allotment option is exercised in full).
+See "Underwriting." - (2) PennantPark Investment Advisers LLC will pay to the underwriters an additional sales load of \$3.0 million, or \$ per share, for a total sales load of \$ per share.
+We (and indirectly our stockholders) will be obligated to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after the one year anniversary of the date of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation. - (3) We estimate that we will incur approximately \$1,000,000 in offering expenses in connection with this offering.
+Stockholders will indirectly bear such expenses as investors in PennantPark Floating Rate Capital Ltd. The total underwriting discount paid by the Investment Adviser (subject to reimbursement as described in note (2) above) will be \$3.0 million (\$3.45 million if the over-allotment option is exercised in full)